dangarcar/actix-chat-app/README.md

 SESSION_KEY={SOMETHING_LONG}
 PASSWORD_KEY={SOMETHING_LONG}
 PORT={WHATEVER}
-DATABASE_LOCATION={The location of your .db file, example data/data.db}
 ```

 Then, run the command ``` ./actix-server ``` and it'll print the IP to be used in